indiana-university/rivet-source/src/components/24-loading-indicator/README.md

 When using the loading indicator inside buttons the visible button text should be wrapped in a `.rvt-button__text` class.
 This CSS class will visually hide the button text but maintain the display width of the button while the loading indicator is visible.

 ### Loading indicator sizes
-The loading indicator comes in three sizes.
+The loading indicator comes in multiple sizes that follow the standard Rivet size naming conventions.

+- `rvt-loader--xxs`
-- `rvt-loader` - the default size, also the only sized allowed inside buttons.
+- `rvt-loader--xs` - The default size.
+Same as `rvt-loader` with no modifier.
+NOTE: this is the **only** size that is allowed to be used inside of buttons.
+- `rvt-loader--sm`
+- `rvt-loader--md`
-- `rvt-loader--lg` - Large
+- `rvt-loader--lg`
-- `rvt-loader--xl` - Extra-large
+- `rvt-loader--xl`
+- `rvt-loader--xxl`